james-gray/pace-the-music/README.rst

 Prerequisites
 =============

-Pace the Music requires Python 3.5, MySQL 5.7 and PIP v8.0.3.
+Pace the Music requires Python 2.7, SQLite 3 and PIP v8.0.3.

 Installing Pace the Music
 =========================